 Bike sizing is confusing.
 First, there are two sizing systems.
 One (usually found in carbon frames) is like T shirts, XS/S/M/L/XL.
 A medium fits someone about 5’10”, a large someone about 6’ or 6’1”.
 The other system gives size in centimeters.
 Each bike maker decides exactly which sizes they’re going to make, but a size range might be 47 cm, 49 cm, 52 cm, 54 cm, 56 cm, 58 cm, and 60 cm, with 54 cm normally fitting someone 5’10”.
-That number is the length of the seat tube, which turns out to be a useless measurement.
-All that matters vertically is the distance from the pedal to the saddle top, and that distance is easily adjusted by raising or lowering the saddle.
+That number is the length of the seat tube.
+Both of these measuring systems are useless and should be ignored.

 In broadest terms, bike fit comes down to 1) how far you have to reach to get to the brake levers, and 2) how far down you have to reach to get to the handlebar drops.
 But the latter is controllable by changing head spacers, stems, and handlebars, so you don’t need to choose a bike for its drop.